Industry 5.0 technologies revolutionizing fashion

-However, improving the way fashion is presented and sold is not the only way that these technologies can be used.
+Improving the way fashion is presented and sold is not the only way that these technologies can be used.
 Due to the large number of parties involved in global supply chains, end-to-end transparency is becoming increasingly difficult and technology can help us solve that dilemma too.

-All these Industry 5.0 technologies and others combined allow brands to produce on-demand.
+All these Industry 5.0 technologies and others combine to help brands to produce on-demand.
 This means that when a customer buys a product, it is only produced when the purchase is made, and so there is no stock.
-An on demand approach using data and analytics leverages consumer insights to make goods that are custom-made for the buyer and guaranteed to sell, while shortening lead times, and optimising the manufacturing and delivery of made-to-order products.
+An on-demand approach using data and analytics leverages consumer insights to make goods that are custom-made for the buyer and guaranteed to sell, while shortening lead times, and optimising the manufacturing and delivery of made-to-order products.

-But Industry 5.0 is all about environmental consciousness and sustainability.
-And since the fashion industry is one of the most polluting industries in the world, fashion brands urgently need to rethink their strategies, and Industry 5.0 technologies can surely help with that.
+Industry 5.0 is all about environmental consciousness and sustainability, which is great since the fashion industry is one of the most polluting industries in the world.
+Fashion brands urgently need to rethink their strategies, and Industry 5.0 technologies can surely help with that.

 The adoption of technologies like AI can help fashion designers, for instance, to calculate how much fabric and other components are needed for certain garments, resulting in a decrease in waste.

-Most aspects of the fashion industry are being transformed by technological advancements, from apparel design to the way fashion is displayed and sold, and it's important that brands take advantage of them to also become more sustainable, conscious, and transparent.
+The fashion industry is being transformed by technological advancements, from apparel design to the way fashion is displayed and sold, and it's important that brands take advantage of them to become more sustainable, conscious, and transparent.
 Technologies such as AI, VR and IoT are expected to change the way consumers shop.
 What will set fashion brands apart from the rest, though, is how they adapt to the constant changing needs of consumers and to this new reality of the fashion industry.